suwatchai pluemruetai / Shutterstock

-Since 2004 when Professor Behrokh Khoshnevis of the University of South Carolina first 3D printed a concrete wall, 3D printing in infrastructure has developed at an alarming rate.
-The FDM 3D printer comprised of a robotic arm which extrudes concrete layers to create a 3D model.
+Since 2004, when Professor Behrokh Khoshnevis of the University of South Carolina first 3D printed a concrete wall, 3D printing in infrastructure has developed at an alarming rate.
+The FDM 3D printer has a robotic arm that extrudes concrete layers to create a 3D model.

-This technology is called Contour Crafting and can reduce construction costs, reduce material waste, reduce the construction time as well as accidents on sites.
-The 3D concrete printing technology is evolving rapidly and the market is expected to hit highs of $56.4m by 2021, however the current technology is still bound by limitations.
+The technology is called Contour Crafting and can reduce construction costs, reduce material waste, reduce the construction time as well as accidents on sites.
+The 3D concrete printing technology is evolving rapidly and the market is expected to hit highs of $56.4 million by 2021.
+However, the current technology is still bound by limitations.

 To ensure the strength of the infrastructure, trowels are used above and to the side of the nozzle.
 This is to ensure the extruded layers are flattened.
 It is important that quick setting concrete is used in the process.
-This is due to the fact that conventional concrete would take a long time to harden and therefore increase construction time.
+This is because conventional concrete would take a long time to harden and therefore increase construction time.

 Construction companies have used a wide variety of technologies to develop 3D printing machines.
-Constructions-3D is a French company that use a polar 3D printer.
-This means that the machine prints the structure in situ and then can leave through the front door.
-Similarly, Cazza Construction’s 3D printer is a mobile crane system which allows the company to create larger structures.
+Constructions-3D is a French company that uses a polar 3D printer; a machine that prints the structure in situ and then can leave through the front door.
+Similarly, Cazza Construction’s 3D printer is a mobile crane system that allows the company to create larger structures.

 Furthermore, the Dutch company MX3D, in collaboration with Air Liquide and ArcelorMittal, has created an alternative and innovative construction method known as Wire Arc Additive Manufacturing (WAAM).
 This method allows consumers to create metal structures using a 6-axis machine.
 This method can print 2 kilograms of material per hour.

-The 3D printer is a combination of a welder and a nozzle.
+The 3D printer used by MX3D is made up of a welder and a nozzle.
 These are used to lay the metal rods layer by layer.
-This robot is compatible with stainless steel, bronze, aluminum and Inconel and works similarly to a soldering iron.
-MX3D has proclaimed that, “we combined an industrial robot with a welding machine to turn it into a 3D printer that works with our own software.”
+This robot is compatible with stainless steel, bronze, aluminum, and Inconel, and works similarly to a soldering iron.
+MX3D has proclaimed that “we combined an industrial robot with a welding machine to turn it into a 3D printer that works with our own software.”

 It is true that 3D printing is an ever-evolving field and has become a viable solution for many construction projects.
 Engineers will have to wait and see how far this new technology will push the boundaries of infrastructure.